-Rosie got in touch when roof blinds she ordered were not fit for purpose, and the business wouldn't give her a refund.
+Rosie got in touch with us when the roof blinds she ordered were not fit for purpose, and the business wouldn’t give her a refund.

 Rosie and her husband decided to buy roof blinds for their conservatory using Rosie’s credit card.
 They said they wanted ones that were easy to operate as they were both over 80 and having health difficulties.

 When the blinds arrived, Rosie and her husband were unhappy with them – saying their fit and finish was poor and the system of opening and closing them was very difficult to use.
 They wanted to return the blinds and get their money back, so Rosie complained to the supplier.